Assessing systemic risk due to fire sales spillover through maximum entropy network reconstruction: Introduction

 Assessing and monitoring systemic risk due to fire sales spillover is therefore of paramount importance for regulators, policy makers, and other participants to the financial markets. \cite{Greetal15} introduced recently a stylized model of fire sales, where illiquidity, target leverage, and portfolio overlap are the constituent bricks.
-They used the model to propose some systemic risk metrics.
-Specifically, systemicness and vulnerability of a bank are defined in \cite{Greetal15} as, respectively, the total percentage loss induced on the system by the distress of the bank and the total percentage loss experienced by the bank when the whole system is in distress.
-The peculiarity of the systemic measures of \cite{Greetal15} (and of any other similar approach) is that, in order to estimate both systemicness and vulnerability, a full knowledge of the banks' balance sheets is needed.
-In practice, it is required to know the amount of dollars that each bank invest in each asset class, that is the matrix of bank portfolio holdings, whose estimation from partial information is the main focus of our analysis.
+They used the model to propose two systemic risk metrics: systemicness and vulnerability of a bank.
+Given a market shock, the first is the total percentage loss induced on the system by the distress of the bank, whereas the second is the total percentage loss experienced by the bank when the whole system is in distress.
+In order to compute these quantities, a full knowledge of the portfolio composition of all banks is needed, because the systemicness and vulnerability of a bank depends on the portfolio and leverage of the other banks.

-\cite{Greetal15} applied their method to the EBA data on the July 2011 European stress tests, which provide detailed balance sheets for the $90$ largest banks in the European Union. \cite{DuaEis13} exploits a publicly available dataset of balance sheets of US bank holding companies to apply the framework of \cite{Greetal15}.
+\cite{Greetal15} applied their method to the European Banking Authority (EBA) data that resulted from the July 2011 European stress tests.
+These data provide detailed balance sheets for the $90$ largest banks in the European Union. \cite{DuaEis13} exploited a publicly available dataset of balance sheets of US bank holding companies to apply the framework of \cite{Greetal15}.
 They derive a measure of aggregate vulnerability that {\it [...] reaches a peak in the fall of 2008 but shows a notable increase starting in 2005, ahead of many other systemic risk indicators}.

-Nevertheless, the detailed information set required to compute such indicators is not guaranteed to be easily accessible and its collection can be a difficult task, especially at frequency higher than quarterly.
+In general, however, the detailed information set required to compute such systemic risk indicators might not be available.
+For example European stress test data are sporadic.
+Moreover the sampling frequency of balance sheet data is rarely higher than quarterly.
+Thus an important question is whether it is possible to estimate systemic risk due to fire sales spillovers in absence of data on portfolio composition of financial intermediaries.